Bind multiple SpatVector, sf, sfc and data frame objects by row

 - ...

 Objects to combine.
-The first argument should be a
+The first argument must be a

 The name of an optional identifier column.
 Provide a string to create an output column that identifies each input.
 The column will use names if available, otherwise it will use positions.